malashinroman/eeg_net/README.md

 # Experiments to recognize EEG by CNN and RNN
 Recognition of the dataset of EEG data taken when users were shown animate or unanimate stimulus
-Architectures: Convolutional neural network, LSTM
+Goal Architectures: Convolutional neural network, LSTM Goal Accuracies: 75%